 Evidence is "clear and convincing" when it is "precise, explicit, lacking in confusion, and of such weight that is produces a firm belief or conviction, without hesitation, of the matter at issue."
 In re Standard Jury Instructions In Civ.
-Cases-Rep. No. 09-01 (Reorganization oftheCiv.Jury Instructions), 35 So.
+Cases-Rep. No. 09-01 (Reorganization of the Civ.
+Jury Instructions), 35 So.
 3d 666, 726 (Fla.
 2010).
-As indicated in Appellee's Exhibits, the video and screenshot lack any indication that the cardboard cutout is being supported by any external structure.
+As indicated in Appellee's Exhibit 1, the photograph clearly and explicitly showed that the lamppost, the cardboard box, and the table were not keeping the cardboard cutout upright.
+While analysis of the photograph may include an indicia that Appellant's Student Body President candidate may have been touching the cardboard cutout, this was discovered only after rigorous analysis of the photograph.